ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW SEPTEMBER 1 2016
+Image resizing and Gaussian Pyramid Decomposition are added with this function:

+rcvResizeImage: function [src [image!] canvas iSize [pair!]/gaussian return: [pair!]]

+Only Gaussian 5x5 kernel is currently supported.
+Canvas is a base facet.
+If you don’t call /Gaussian refinement image is just resized by Red.
+Documentation updated.

 ### NEW AUGUST 29 2016

 Convolution with integer matrices is now possible.